Licheng-Guo/LeetCodeNotes/06_2020_2_course_schedule.md

 ## Another Sample Implementation

-BFS can also be utilized for topological sort
+BFS can also be utilized for topological sort.
+Notice here that when "removing" a node, we don't really need to remove it from the neighbor list of its neighbors.
+Simply decrementing the indegree will be enough.

+In what cases should we actually remove one node from the neighbor lists?
+When we need to actually return the specific nodes.
+In this problem we only care about yes or no.

 ```c++
 bool canFinish(int n, vector<pair<int, int>>& pre) {